Jonathan Dickinson State Park, Hobe Sound, FL

 Close by is Hobe Mountain, a 124-foot tower offering sights of the forest on the west and sights of the Intracoastal Waterway and the Atlantic Ocean on the east.
 This observation tower is accessed on a short road just beyond the park’s entrance.

-We camped here in December 2018 in the Pine Grove CG.
+We camped here in December 2018 and again in January 2020 in the Pine Grove CG.
 The sites were nice and level with gravel but no shade.
 We rode our bikes 4 miles to the river side and visitor center then went to Hobe Sound Observation tower where we could see the Atlantic ocean.

 Jonathan Dickinson State Park is on US Hwy 1